Kartik014/VaultGaurd/README.md

 ```

 #### Authentication
-Include the JWT token in the `Authorization` header during the WebSocket handshake.
+JWT authentication is enforced during the WebSocket handshake using a custom interceptor.
+Include the JWT token in the `Authorization` header during the handshake.

 #### Usage Example
 ```javascript